Loading Tips for the Dishwasher

 If you have ever shared a home with another adult, chances are you’ve gotten into a debate about the correct way to load a dishwasher.
 Why is this a topic people love to argue about?
-Because everyone is convinced their’s is the correct way.
+Because everyone is convinced their way is correct.

 But is it?